 3 Data warehouse database

-Traditionally, an enterprise data warehouse database is a relational database where the integrated and subject-oriented business information is loaded into data models for analytical querying.
-This component also includes a metadata repository where an enterprise stores a map of its data for easy access and handling.
+Traditionally, an enterprise data warehouse database is a relational database where integrated and subject-oriented business information is loaded into data models for analytical querying.
+This component also includes a metadata repository where an enterprise stores a map of its data for easy access and handling, as well as a management system to organize and update metadata.

 4 Data marts

-Dimensional data marts are built to satisfy the analytics needs of specific user groups and departments, for example, sales and marketing, production, supply chain management, and finance.
-Data marts facilitate easier and quicker data access and analysis as they handle smaller, more applicable datasets.
+Dimensional data marts are built to meet the analytics needs of specific user groups and decision-makers from sales and marketing, production, supply chain management, finance, and other departments.
+Data marts facilitate easier and quicker data access and analysis as they handle smaller datasets.

 5 OLAP cubes

-Deploying multidimensional OLAP cubes that store data in the pre-aggregated form helps overcome the limitation of relational databases and streamline data analysis.
+Deploying multidimensional online analytical processing (OLAP) cubes that store data in the pre-aggregated form helps overcome the limitation of relational databases and streamline data analysis.
 The data in OLAP cubes can be sliced and diced, drilled down, rolled up, and pivoted to handle various analytics requests of business users.

 6 Data governance